ealva-com/eAlvaBrainz/README.md

 inline val Area.isNullObject
   get() = this === NullArea

+@JvmInline
-inline class AreaMbid(override val value: String) : Mbid
+value class AreaMbid(override val value: String) : Mbid

 inline val Area.mbid
   get() = AreaMbid(id)
 ```
 A companion object is defined which contains the Null Object and a mapping between the class name
 and the fallback NullArea object.
 An extension function defines a Boolean isNullObject val.
 Also
-note the AreaMbid inline class.
+note the AreaMbid value class.
 Since a MusicBrainz identifier (MBID) is just a string, these inline
 classes are meant to differentiate types of MBID to facilitate compile time type checking.

 While this module is not directly dependent upon Kotlin [coroutine][coroutines] libraries, the